 Funding Circle’s loan qualifications differ slightly from those of LendingClub.
-It requires a minimum credit score of 620, but it has a minimum two-year operating history requirement.
 Although it has no minimum requirement for annual business revenue, you increase your chances for approval and a larger loan amount if you can show strong, stable revenue.

 With minimal credit or business requirements, Funding Circle’s application process is very quick.
 After you submit your application online, a loan specialist will get in touch with you within 24 hours to request documentation and verify your information.
 The loan decision is made within hours after that.
 It can take from one to two weeks to receive your funds following approval.

 As you can see, the two lenders are very similar and, being that they are among the market leaders in their industry, you really can’t go wrong with either.
 Funding Circle might get the edge if you needed access to a larger amount of capital or if you are creditworthy enough to qualify for its lower interest rate.
 You might consider LendingClub if you have less than two years of operating history.

 If you pay attention to reviews, LendingClub might get the edge for what appears to be stronger customer support.
 LendingClub has far more positive reviews than negative in that regard while Funding Circle has more negative reviews than LendingClub in matters concerning customer service.